What Is Cost Variance? Formula, Types, & Examples

 💡 Plaky Pro Tip

 Learning from your past experiences is vital for becoming a better project manager and leading successful projects.
-There are two tools to rely on in that case — the post-implementation project review and lessons learned.
-Check out our guides on both of these down below:
+The post-implementation project review and lessons learned are 2 tools that can help you on that mission.
+Check out our guides on both:

-A work breakdown structure (WBS) is just what it says it is — it is a breakdown of everything you need to do for the project to complete it.
+A work breakdown structure (WBS) is a catalog of every task you need to do to complete a project.

-The more detailed you are, the better.
-That way, you will lower the chance of omitting an important expense that could later on lead to a cost variance.
+When making a WBS, strive to be as detailed as possible.
+That way, you will lower the chance of omitting an important expense that could lead to a cost variance later on.

-An expert we reached out to, Carla Jenkins, a PMP-certified Cloud Project Manager at Phenomena Corporation, suggests going the extra mile when preparing your budget and outlining the potential costs:
+An expert we reached out to, Carla Jenkins, a PMP-certified Senior Project Manager at Phenomena Corporation, suggests going the extra mile when preparing your budget and outlining the potential costs:

 Carla Jenkins

-“I draft three different budgets using the 3-point method based on most likely, best case and worst case scenarios.
-Having these three different budget baselines helps me gauge if I need to ask for help securing more people and resources.”
+“I draft 3 different budgets using the 3-point method based on most likely, best-case, and worst-case scenarios.
+Having these 3 different budget baselines helps me gauge if I need to ask for help securing more people and resources.”

 Some of the most useful project management KPIs you can track to keep your budget in check include: